pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 ```

 Parameters:
-- channels (NSArray<NSString *>): Channels to fetch counts for.
+- channels (NSArray<NSString *>): Channel names.
-- timetokens (NSArray<NSNumber *>): One or many timetokens; each position corresponds to the same index in channels.
+- timetokens (NSArray<NSNumber *>): One or more timetokens; each position corresponds to the matching channel.
-- completion (PNMessageCountCompletionBlock): Provides result or status.
+- completion (PNMessageCountCompletionBlock): Returns PNMessageCountResult or PNErrorStatus.

 ### Sample code